 Who Should Not Take Quercetin?

-Quercetin is a flavonoid found in plants, fruits, and vegetables.
-It is an antioxidant that can help to relieve the symptoms of allergies, asthma, and hay fever.
+Quercetin is an antioxidant and a type of molecule known as a flavonoid.
+Naturally found in plants, fruits, and vegetables, quercetin is best known for its ability to relieve joint health issues and the symptoms of allergies, asthma, and hay fever.

-There are some people who should not take quercetin.
+But while it has some benefits, it’s not for everyone.
+In fact, some people absolutely should not take quercetin.
 These include people with kidney or liver disease and those taking anti-coagulant medications such as warfarin.
-Pregnant women should also consult their doctor before taking quercetin because it has not been studied in this population.
+Pregnant women should also check with their doctor before taking quercetin or any supplement for that matter.

 How Does Quercetin Work?

-Quercetin is a natural plant compound that may have antioxidant properties.
-Its antioxidant properties help to protect the body from oxidative stress.
+As I mentioned earlier, quercetin is a natural plant compound with antioxidant properties.
+Antioxidants in general help to protect your body from oxidative stress, but quercetin has some interesting, specific benefits.
 Quercetin works to prevent the oxidation of LDL cholesterol, which can cause atherosclerosis and heart disease.
 It also has anti-inflammatory effects in the body, which may help with pain and swelling caused by arthritis and other chronic inflammatory conditions.

-Quercetin for nasal congestion has been found to help treat the symptoms of allergies, colds and the common flu.
+Quercetin for nasal congestion – yes, that’s what it’s used for too.
+Quercetin has been found to help treat the symptoms of allergies, colds, and the common flu.
 It is known to help relieve the severity of these illnesses by opening up airways that have become narrowed from swelling or irritation.
-Quercetin also got some notoriety for its ability to reduce prostate cancer risk in men who are at high risk for this disease because of their family history or other genetic factors.
+As it turns out, quercetin is also suggested by some studies to combat prostate cancer.
+Such as this one.

 Quercetin Supplements are Beneficial – But Not for Everyone